-Along with his sister, he is actively involved with the Subramaniam Academy of Performing Arts (SaPa) which is a music school founded by his parents, L Subramaniam and famous singer Kavita Krishnamurthy.
+Along with his sister, he is actively involved with the Subramaniam Academy of Performing Arts (SaPa) which is a music school founded by his parents, L Subramaniam and singer, Kavita Krishnamurthy.
 Started with a vision to promote global music in India, the school has trained over 4,000 underprivileged children in music.
-Apart from SaPa, the talented and gifted brother-sister duo has also launched a band called SubraMania in 2013.
+Apart from SaPa, the talented and gifted brother-sister duo launched a band called SubraMania in 2013.
+In 2016, the Spanish government invited SubraMania to celebrate 60 years of Indo-Spanish relations.
+This was also the inspiration for the band’s single, Esperanza.
+He has conducted masterclasses in music in Germany, Norway, Sri Lanka, Spain, and The Netherlands.